FN-FAL113/SfChunkInfo/README.md

 # SfChunkInfo
-A simple handy scanner for Slimefun blocks per chunk
+A simple handy scanner for Slimefun blocks per chunk, it also measures the power usage of the blocks for decision making

 Supports Slimefun addons and grief protection plugins (Towny, Grief Prevention, etc)